memgraph/docs/docs/reference-guide/exposing-system-metrics.md

 ## Example response

-If we don't have any modifying configurations, by sending a GET request to `localhost:9091` in the local Memgraph build, we will get response constructed as follows.
+If there aren't any modifying configurations, by sending a GET request to `localhost:9091` in the local Memgraph build will result in a response similar to the one below.

 ```json
 {